Give your wallet a break. Downtown Indianapolis offers many fun opportunities at everyone's favorite price point - FREE!

 4. Indianapolis City Market

 Browse the Indianapolis City Market, open Monday - Friday from 7 a.m. - 9 p.m. and Saturday 8 a.m. - 9 p.m.
 Walk around the Summer Farmers' Market from May - October on Wednesdays and the Indy Winter Farmers' Market from November - April on Saturdays.

 5. Downtown Indy Canal Walk

 Take a walk along the 1.5 mile long Downtown Canal Walk.
 Check out some of the city's best contemporary architecture.
-Stop in the NCAA Hall of Champions and shoot hoops in the 1930s retro basketball gymnasium.
+Stop in the NCAA Hall of Champions on MLK Day and Presidents' Day (when admission is FREE) and shoot hoops in the 1930s retro basketball gymnasium.

 Visit the beautiful Central Library and read a book.
 The Central Library provides reading lists, an events schedule and even homework help.

 The Indiana State Library is open to the public for a variety of needs including but not limited to: genealogy research, Indiana history, preservation, rare books and manuscripts, reference and government services, talking books and Braille library, as well as the state data center.
 Take a tour of the Indiana State Library.
 Tours include Architecture Tour, "Pursuit of Pride" Children's Tour and a Researcher's Tour.

 8. Indianapolis Cultural Trail